umarahh4u/alx-pre_course/README.md

 My first readme
-I update this
+I update this is the first time